 Deploying Your InMotion Hosting Staging Site with Total Upkeep

 When you’re finished with the development of your staging site, then your last step is to deploy it.
-The staging site would then replace your existing site and become your live site.
+The staging site will then replace your existing site and become your live site.

 Total Upkeep allows you to do this by using its restore function.
-However, before you deploy, you should do at least 4 things:
+However, before you deploy, you should do at least four things:

 - Notify your viewers that your site will be unavailable when you’re deploying your staging site.
 You should provide a date and the estimated time that your site will be down.
 Advanced notification to your customers shows that you care.